datadesk/python-documentcloud/_sources/documents.txt

 .. attribute:: document_obj.title

-    The name of the Document.
+    The name of the document.
 Can be edited and saved with a put command.

 .. attribute:: document_obj.updated_at